Head to Head Comparison: Magnera (MAGN) and The Competition

 |$390.72 million

-Magnera has a beta of 1.67, suggesting that its stock price is 67% more volatile than the S&P 500.
-Comparatively, Magnera’s rivals have a beta of 1.30, suggesting that their average stock price is 30% more volatile than the S&P 500.
+Magnera has a beta of 1.67, meaning that its stock price is 67% more volatile than the S&P 500.
+Comparatively, Magnera’s competitors have a beta of 1.30, meaning that their average stock price is 30% more volatile than the S&P 500.

-This is a summary of current recommendations for Magnera and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Magnera and its competitors, as reported by MarketBeat.com.

 |Sell Ratings